cabird/AI_where_it_matters/manually_coded_reports/report-data_design_planning_requirements_gathering_analysis.md

 #### Theme: Accurate and contextual system/architecture design space exploration (trade-offs, feasibility)

-Respondents want AI to analyze **design alternatives** and expose **trade-offs** across cost, performance, and feasibility—especially for platform choices in Design & Planning (e.g., managed services vs. self-hosted).
-They also want guardrail-aware suggestions for **non-functional requirements** (scalability, reliability), **risk assessment**, calling out **dependencies**, and **reusability** (e.g., pointing to standard libraries to reduce redundant code and security risk).
-The desired outcome is **decision acceleration**—not AI choosing for them, but helping teams see implications sooner.
+Respondents want AI to analyze design alternatives and expose trade-offs across cost, performance, and feasibility—especially for platform choices in Design & Planning (e.g., managed services vs. self-hosted).
+They also want guardrail-aware suggestions for non-functional requirements (scalability, reliability), risk assessment, calling out dependencies, and reusability (e.g., pointing to standard libraries to reduce redundant code and security risk).
+The desired outcome is decision acceleration—not AI choosing for them, but helping teams see implications sooner.

-A complementary need is **requirement breakdown**: using AI to decompose top-level goals into evaluable options and highlight pros/cons with project-specific context.
-This demand is strongest when choices have large cost or operational impact and when institutional knowledge (e.g., “use the standard library”) can reduce errors.
+A complementary need is requirement breakdown: using AI to decompose top-level goals into evaluable options and highlight pros/cons with project-specific context.
+This demand is strongest when choices have large cost or operational impact and when institutional knowledge (e.g., "use the standard library") can reduce errors.

 **Sub-themes identified:**